 While some users felt comfortable letting the iLet system adjust insulin doses without significant input, others found it hard to give up direct control over their daily insulin regimen.

 “Giving up that control was very hard for me … I would have little waves of panic while getting used to it,” one participant said.
 Another participant added that they were surprised by how unsettling the lack of control was, especially for the first few days using the system.

 Because iLet users only need to enter their meal type (breakfast, lunch, or dinner) and size of meal (usual, less, or more than usual), bolusing can be a big adjustment.
 Balliro explained that the iLet Bionic Pancreas team refers to this new bolusing method as “meal announcements.”

-The iLet system is awaiting FDA approval.
-However, clinical trial results and user testimonials were impressive in improving Time in Range, A1C, and, for many, reduced diabetes-related stress.
+Clinical trial results and user testimonials were impressive in improving Time in Range, A1C, and, for many, reduced diabetes-related stress.

 To find out more about the trial results for the iLet Bionic Pancreas, check out these resources: